platformatic/rabbitmq-hooks/README.md

     - name: The exchange name
     - targetUrl: The URL to post the message to.
 This can be a local URL, or a remote one.
     - routingKey: [OPTIONAL} The routing key to listen to.
 If not specified, all messages are listened to.
+    - queue: [OPTIONAL] The queue name to listen to.
+If not specified, a random queue is created.
+    - durableQueue: [OPTIONAL] If true, the queue is durable.
+Default is false.
+    - exclusiveQueue: [OPTIONAL] If true, the queue is exclusive.
+Default is false.